 - A. Notice of Vacancies.
 The job vacancy notice shall include: the job title, summary of duties, qualifications, salary level and range, a closing date for applications and application instructions. - B. Posting and Advertisements for Job Vacancies.
 Notice of vacancies shall be concurrently posted in a conspicuous public place and advertised locally or on-line.
-Advertising should be adequate to ensure that a sufficient number of qualified applicants apply for available vacancies. - C. Applications.
-All candidates applying for employment shall complete an official Employment Application Form and a Release and Authorization for Investigation and Reference Check.
-Each applicant shall sign the form, and the truth of all statements shall be certified by the applicant's signature.
-All applications shall be filed at the office of the Town Administrator.
+Advertising should be adequate to ensure that a sufficient number of qualified applicants apply for available vacancies. - C. Internal Posting.
+An internal posting of the vacancy shall be made to ensure that qualified current employees have the opportunity to apply.
+Appointing authorities and the Town Administrator shall ensure that the notices of vacant positions be posted in prominent work locations and the Town Hall for a minimum of ten (10) working days.
+External advertisement of the position may be done concurrently. - D. Applications.
+All candidates applying for employment shall complete an official Employment Application Form and Reference Check.
+Each applicant shall sign the form,

-- D. Interviews.
+- and the truth of all statements shall be certified by the applicant's signature.
+All applications shall be filed at the office of the Town Administrator. - E. Interviews.
 Standardized interviews of selected candidates shall be conducted by the department head, Town Administrator, or an appropriate designee.
-To the extent possible, questions shall be standardized and asked of each candidate. - E. Examinations.
+To the extent possible, questions shall be standardized and asked of each candidate. - F. Examinations.
 The Town Administrator or appointing authority may require an examination as one part of the selection process.
-Examinations may be written, oral, practical, or any combination thereof, and shall be relevant to the position's requirements. - F. References.
+Examinations may be written, oral, practical, or any combination thereof, and shall be relevant to the position's requirements. - G. References.
 A candidate's references from current and former employers, supervisors, and others are considered an important part of the selection process.
 Refusal to provide consent to contact references may result in the application being denied further consideration.
 References and other background investigations, such as credit checks when applicable, shall be documented and made part of the applicant's file.
-All reference checks and investigations shall be completed prior to the offer of employment. - G. Employment Eligibility.
+All reference checks and investigations shall be completed prior to the offer of employment. - H. Employment Eligibility.
 All persons selected for employment must meet employment eligibility requirements in accordance with applicable Federal and State laws and regulations.
 New employees must provide proof of authorization to work in the United States prior to beginning employment with the Town as mandated by Federal law.
 After making an offer of employment, the Town will verify the candidate's eligibility to work in the United States, using the "Employment Eligibility Form" (I-9 Form).